KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 ![](./media/image2.png)
 -----------------------

-Byclicking on the tab and after the repository is selected, Knowage starts to interact with CKAN to obtain the first trunk of 200 CKAN datasets (exploding them into multiple CKAN resources).
+By clicking on the tab and after the repository is selected, Knowage starts to interact with CKAN to obtain the first trunk of 200 CKAN datasets (exploding them into multiple CKAN resources).
 It usually takes between five and ten seconds, depending on the connection and network traffic situation.

 ![](./media/image3.png)